 HM Government.
 (2014).
 Exceptions to copyright.
 Intellectual Property Office.

-As a member of Cranfield University, you have legal access to journals, databases and repositories held and subscribed to by the Library or Department.
+As a member of Cranfield University you have legal access, restricted by licence agreements, to journals, databases and repositories held and subscribed to by Library Services or your academic department.
 Many of these explicitly permit TDM as long as: